 Rötter, R.P., et al. (2015).
 Use of crop simulation modelling to aid ideotype design of future cereal cultivars Journal of Experimental Botany 66, 3463-3476.

-→model development / experimentation
+→model development / improvement and uncertainty analysis

 de Wit, A., et al. (2015).
 WOFOST developer's response to article by Stella et al. Environmental Modelling & Software 59, 44-58.

 Hoffmann, M.P., et al. (2014).
 Simulating potential growth and yield in oil palm with PALMSIM: Model description, evaluation and application Agricultural Systems 131, 1-10.